How to Turn a Brick Home into a Log Home

 Adding or updating a front porch can be another way to give a brick house the appearance of a more rustic log home.
 Thick, log pillars are ideal for the support structure of the porch and smaller logs can be used as the railings along the porch sides.
 Specialty log home manufacturers will usually carry the wood necessary for such a project, although some larger home improvement and lumber yards may also have the desired pieces.

-The interior of a brick home can be easily transformed into a log cabin like space.
-By faux painting wood paneling on the walls a more rustic look is achieved.
-A simple base coat followed by a steady, artistic hand can create the look of paneling in under a week.
+The interior of a brick home can be easily transformed into a log cabin-like space.
+By faux painting wood paneling on the walls, a more rustic look is achieved.
+A simple base coat followed by a steady, artistic hand can create the look of the paneling in under a week.
 Patience is the key to faux painting wood paneling.
-Installing actual wood paneling in a room can be an expensive endeavor, but faux painting takes little more than time, effort and a couple of cans of paint.
+Installing actual wood paneling in a room can be an expensive endeavor, but faux painting takes little more than time, effort, and a couple of cans of paint.

-For an authentic look and feel to the newly transformed home, the decor must reflect a log cabin's.
-Consider replacing traditional furniture with rustic, wooden sofas, chairs and tables.
+For an authentic look and feel to the newly transformed home, the decor must reflect a log cabin.
+Consider replacing traditional furniture with rustic, wooden sofas, chairs, and tables.
 Native American printed blankets or throws will also enhance the rustic feel of the room.
-Chunky candles, wrought iron lamps and a glowing fireplace with a bear rug thrown before it are all possible options for making a room appear like it came straight from a log cabin.
+Chunky candles, wrought iron lamps and a glowing fireplace with a bear rug thrown before it are all possible options for making a room appear as it came straight from a log cabin.
 Browse through decorating and log home magazines for redecorating inspiration.